-Matt Edwards joins the Jacksonville Jaguars as defensive line coach after spending the 2024 season as assistant defensive line coach for the Buffalo Bills.
-Edwards brings seven years of NFL coaching experience along with 15 years of collegiate coaching experience.
+Matt Edwards enters his second season with the Jaguars as defensive line coach in 2026.
+Edwards brings eight years of NFL coaching experience, along with 16 years of collegiate coaching experience.

 Prior to Buffalo, Edwards spent two seasons (2022-23) with Las Vegas as defensive assistant/pass rush specialist.
 In 2023, the Raiders defense recorded 46.0 total sacks, ranking 10th-most in a single season in franchise history since 1982.
 Under Edwards, DE Maxx Crosby posted a team-leading, career-high 14.5 sacks in 2023, as well as 88 tackles, 22 tackles for loss and 12.5 sacks in 2022.
 During Edwards' stint in Las Vegas, Crosby earned back-to-back Pro Bowl selections in 2022 and 2023.